coral-lab-asu/coral-lab-asu.github.io/publications_new.md

  to perform effective temporal reasoning.
 To assess the temporal reasoning capabilities of
- LLMs, we present the TRANSIENTTABLES dataset, which comprises 3,971 questions de rived from over 14,000 tables, spanning 1,238 entities across multiple time periods.
-We in troduce a template-based question-generation pipeline that harnesses LLMs to refine both templates and questions.
-Additionally, we es tablish baseline...
+ LLMs, we present the TRANSIENTTABLES dataset, which comprises 3,971 questions derived from over 14,000 tables, spanning 1,238 entities across multiple time periods.
+We introduce a template-based question-generation pipeline that harnesses LLMs to refine both templates and questions.
+Additionally, we establish baseline...
         </p>

         <div class="pub-links">